lsandini/cgmsim-site/docs/model/random.md

 CGMSIM will automatically retrieve the geocentrical longitudes of Mercury, Venus, Mars, Jupiter, Saturn and Neptune and their distances, as seen from Earth.
 The phase of the Moon is also retrieved.

-Using Newton's Law of Universal Gravitation, and using the mass and distance data, each planet's individual gravitational attraction force applied to the simulated subject is computed.
-Since every planet is attracting the subject in a different direction, a global attraction vector is computed.
+Using Newton's Law of Universal Gravitation, and using the mass and distance data, each planet's individual gravitational attraction force (or "pull") applied to the simulated subject is computed.
+Since every planet is pulling the subject in a different direction, a global pull vector is computed.

 If all planets were "aligned", they all would be pulling in the same direction.
 This happens once in a gazillion years, and not in the near future...
 So I computed a "conjunction factor", describing how the planets are dispersed around us.
 A low dispersion (or high conjuction) will further amplify the apparent gravitational force.